 How long have you been volunteering with the RGD and in what capacity?

-What contribution are you most proud of / What experience/memory stands out for you?
+What contribution are you most proud of?

 What is the most surprising/unexpected thing to come out of volunteering with the RGD?

 The RGD has created a safe and collaborative community where designers support fellow designers.
 This kind of community is important in a competitive industry like ours.
-When people have questions about their careers that they can’t discuss with anyone, the RGD usually has resources to help you or can connect you with people that can help.
+When people have questions about their careers that they can’t discuss with anyone, the RGD usually has resources to help or can connect you with people who can help.
 For me, the RGD nurtures, enriches and brings our creative community together.

 Based on your experience volunteering with the RGD, how would you describe the role of the organization in the industry?

-What have you gained from being an RGD volunteer and why would you recommend it to other members who might be thinking of getting involved?I recommend all the RGD Members who want to be a part of something bigger than just themselves to volunteer with RGD.
+What have you gained from being an RGD volunteer and why would you recommend it to other members who might be thinking of getting involved?I recommend all the RGD Members who want to be a part of something bigger than just themselves to volunteer with the RGD.
 Volunteering has given me more purpose in my career by giving me a chance to give back to the creative community which has in return given me back so much more.